mps118/design-project-green/README.md

     <tr rowspan="2">
         <td colspan="5" >
             <ul>
-                <li><strong>Budget Constraint:</strong> The project is constrained by a predetermined budget of $500,000, which must not be exceeded during the entire project lifecycle.</li>
+                <li><strong>Budget Limitations:</strong> The project may have a predetermined budget allocated for various activities, such as product development, marketing, and distribution expansion.
+This budget constraint may limit the team's options regarding resource allocation and spending.</li>
-                <li><strong>Time Constraint:</strong> The project must be completed within the stipulated timeline, with a hard end date of 03/15/2024.
-Any delays could have significant adverse effects on project success.</li>
+                <li><strong>Project Timeline:</strong> There may be a fixed project end date or timeline within which the project must be completed.
+This constraint could impact the team's ability to extend project duration or add additional phases beyond the established timeline.</li>
-                <li><strong>Resource Constraint:</strong> The project team is limited to a maximum of 10 full-time staff members due to resource availability and budget constraints.</li>
+                <li><strong>Resource Availability:</strong> The availability of resources, including personnel, equipment, and materials, may be limited.
+This constraint could affect the team's options for scaling up activities or implementing additional project tasks that require additional resources.</li>
             </ul>
         </td>
     </tr>